Network insensitivity to parameter noise via adversarial regularization: Introduction

 In all cases the mismatch between configured and implemented network parameters degrades the task performance by modifying the resulting mapping between input and output.
-Existing solutions for deploying networks to inference devices that exhibit mismatch mostly focus on per-device calibration or re-training \cite{Ambrogio2018, ecg, Nandakumar2020}.
-However, this approach entails significant per-device handling costs, limiting its effectiveness for commercial deployment.
+Existing solutions for deploying networks to inference devices that exhibit mismatch mostly focus on per-device calibration or re-training \citep{Ambrogio2018, ecg, Nandakumar2020}.
+However, this, and other approaches such as few-shot learning or meta learning entail significant per-device handling costs, making them unfit for commercial deployment.

 We consider a network to be ``robust'' if the output of a network to a given input does not change in the face of parameter perturbation.
-With this goal, network architectures that are intrinsically robust against device mismatch can be investigated \cite{Thakur2018, buechel2021supervised}.
-Another approach is to introduce parameter perturbations during training that promote robustness during inference, for example via random pruning (dropout) \cite{dropout} or by injecting noise \cite{Murray1994, ibm}.
+With this goal, network architectures that are intrinsically robust against device mismatch can be investigated \citep{Thakur2018, buechel2021supervised}.
+Another approach is to introduce parameter perturbations during training that promote robustness during inference, for example via random pruning (dropout) \citep{dropout} or by injecting noise \citep{Murray1994}.

 In this paper we introduce a novel solution, by applying adversarial training approaches to parameter mismatch.
 Most existing adversarial training methods attack the input space.
 Here we describe an adversarial attack during training that seeks the parameter perturbation that causes the maximum degradation in network response.
-In summary, we make the following contributions: \begin{itemize}[leftmargin=*] \item We propose a novel algorithm for gradient-based supervised training of networks that are robust against parameter mismatch, by performing adversarial training in the weight space. \item We demonstrate that our algorithm flattens the weight-loss landscape and therefore leads to models that are inherently more robust to parameter noise. \item We show that our approach outperforms existing methods in terms of robustness. \end{itemize}
+In summary, we make the following contributions: \begin{itemize}[leftmargin=*] \item We propose a novel algorithm for gradient-based supervised training of networks that are robust against parameter mismatch, by performing adversarial training in the weight space. \item We demonstrate that our algorithm flattens the weight-loss landscape and therefore leads to models that are inherently more robust to parameter noise. \item We show that our approach outperforms existing methods in terms of robustness. \item We validate our algorithm on a highly accurate \gls{pcm}-based \gls{cim} simulator and achieve new state-of-the-art results in terms of performance and performance retention over time. \end{itemize}